NotTotal/Happy-fun-times/README.md

 - First make sure you verified your LL account and then restart WJ.
 If that doesn't work log in and out of LL in the WJ UI.
 If that doesn't work, grab the failing links from the WJ log, download the files manually, and put them in your downloads folder.

 How do I set skyrim to borderless windowed mode?
-- Change the settings in the SSE Display Tweaks INI in MO2
+- It should already be in borderless windowed mode.
+But if for some reason it isn't change the settings in the SSE Display Tweaks INI in MO2.

 I have an ultrawide monitor (21:9), how do I fix the aspect ratios?
 - Install the following mods: Complete Widescreen Fix, Extended UI - Widescreen fix, Wider MCM menu for Skyui Widescreen Fix, SkyUI SE - Flashing Savegames fix - Widescreen Fix, Better MessageBox Controls Widescreen fix, Better Dialogue Control Widescreenfix